Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience: Case Studies

 Fig. \ref{fig:ieee30_results} illustrates the topology of the IEEE 30-bus system, highlighting the protected components for various protection budgets $X^\text{max}=\{1,2,3,4,5\}$, obtained with the integer optimization model.

 A key feature of defender-attacker-defender models visible in Fig.~\ref{fig:ieee30_results} is that components included in the optimal set for $X^\text{max}=1$ may differ from those for higher budgets.
-This underscores a benefit of methods such as multilevel optimization for identifying CAS and protected sets for varying budgets.
+Specifically, the optimal protection decision for $X^\text{max}=1$ selects generator $1$, which is not part of the optimal set for $X^\text{max}=2$, where branches $1$ and $10$ are chosen instead.
+A similar pattern is observed in the bilevel models with varying attacker budgets $Z^\text{max}$, where a CAS of size two may contain different components than a CAS of size three.
+These results expose the benefit of mathematical optimization methods, such as multilevel optimization, for systematically identifying CASs and protection sets under varying budget constraints.

-The impact of varying $X^\text{max}$ on the excluded CAS and the avoided worst-case lost load for each grid is shown in Fig.~\ref{fig:protection_results}.
+The impact of varying $X^\text{max}$ on the excluded CASs and the avoided worst-case lost load for each grid is shown in Fig.~\ref{fig:protection_results}.
+For the CIGRE grid and both SimBench grids, the results of the combined analysis for both grid configurations are used.

 The first subplot illustrates the percentage of avoided potential lost load in the remaining worst-case scenario.
+The second subplot depicts the reduction in the absolute number of CASs remaining unprotected by the optimal set, compared to the initial number of identified CASs.
 For example, the lost load in the worst unprotected scenario for the IEEE 9-bus grid with $X^\text{max}=2$ is approximately 40\,\% lower compared to the case without any protection budget.
-The second subplot depicts the reduction of absolute CAS remaining unprotected by the optimal set, compared to the initial number of identified CAS.
+Around 30\,\% of the worst identified CASs for this grid are prevented by the optimal protected set.
+In the case of the IEEE 30-bus system shown in Fig. \ref{fig:ieee30_results}, protecting generator $1$ excludes approximately 5\,\% of the worst CASs but reduces the remaining worst-case lost load by more than 20\,\%.
+The protection of the branch set \{1, 10\} reduces the remaining worst-case lost load by around 40\,\% compared to the scenario without protection, while excluding around 10\,\% of the worst CASs.